mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/creating.md

 Make sure the name you use to load jQuery matches the name of the jQuery version you downloaded.

-The page-mod matches anything: so each time the user loads a page the page-mod emits the `attach` event, which will call the handler function we've assigned to `onAttach`.
+The page-mod matches all pages, so each time the user loads a page the page-mod emits the `attach` event, which will call the listener function we've assigned to `onAttach`.
 The handler is passed a [worker](#module/api-utils/content/worker) object.
 Each worker represents a channel of communication between the add-on code and any content scripts